aitronik/teleop_pkg/README.md

 4. `/orientation`, where current device roll, pitch and yaw angles are published

+The message types on related topics are:

+1. `std_msgs::UInt8` for status message on topic `/status`

+2. `geometry_msgs::TwistStamped` for axis values on topic `/joystickCmd`

+3. `sensor_msgs::NavSatFix` for latitude and longitude on topic `/gps`

+4. `geometry_msgs::Vector3Stamped` for pose angles on topic `/orientation`

-Since each deviceManager instance publishes on these topics, each message has the device id stored on `msg.header.frame_id` in order to identify "who publish what".
+Since each deviceManager instance publishes on these topics, each message has the device id stored on `msg.header.frame_id` in order to identify "who publishes what".
 Only status message has id encoded in an uint8_t bitfield structured as follow:

  * bit 0:   joystick/Accelerometers on/off
  * bit 1:   gps/orientation         on/off